Omikhleia/awesome-sile-books/README.md

   Be sure to upgrade to the latest version (_minimaly_ to **2.2** for best results).

-- Decent choice of fonts: Libertinus, EB Garamond, Zallman Caps.
+- Decent choice of fonts: Libertinus, EB Garamond, Zallman Caps, Lato.

 Or see further down for a Docker image, if you prefer to be quickly bootstrapped without installing anything.